The Ultimate Guide to Turkey and Wine Pairings

-Putting together a great wine lineup for your Thanksgiving dinner is about thinking but not overthinking.
-Neither casually guessing nor being uptight and stressing.
-With a little knowledge, it should be fun to plan your wine for Thanksgiving dinner because turkey is one of those foods that goes well with a range of wines.
+Putting together a great wine lineup for your Thanksgiving dinner is about thinking—without overthinking.
+Not just casually guessing, but also not getting uptight and stressing.
+With a little knowledge, it should be fun to plan your wine for Thanksgiving dinner because turkey is one of those foods that goes well with so many wines.
 Its mild flavor dances with and shows off the wine instead of overpowering it.
-Likewise, the right wines will cut through the richness of the meal while turning up the volume on all the foods’ flavors—as well as your guests’ sense of togetherness.
+Likewise, the right wines will cut through the richness of the meal while turning up the volume on all the foods’ flavors—and your guests’ feeling of togetherness.

 Our first and perhaps obvious tip is to choose a wine that goes really well with turkey, not only because the bird is the centerpiece of Thanksgiving dinner but also because it’s notorious for needing a little boost in the flavor and moisture department.
 Our second tip: Give your guests an assortment of wines to choose from, knowing that the side dishes are where everyone gets nostalgic, opinionated, and obsessed.
 They’ll be getting seconds of their favorite sides, and it’s nice to be able to shift gears with a fresh wine for round two.
 Or three.